htran010589/nonmonotonic-rule-mining/README.md

 The file revised-rules.txt lists the revisions of Horn rules from horn-rules.txt with the ranking option being specified in the command.
 Two main sections are presented in revised-rules.txt, the first one describes exceptions ranked for each Horn rule and the second one lists final selected revisions.
 As regards the first section, Naive ranking subsection is always presented on top of the file, followed by [PM | OPM] one if [PM | OPM] is selected, resp.

 Every ranking subsection contains many parts separated by a blank line, each of them describes rules with exceptions.
-The first line of each part is a positive rule and its measure values with the format: <rule> <Conv> <Conf>.
+The first line of each part is a positive rule and its measure values with the format: &lt;rule&gt; &lt;Conv&gt; &lt;Conf&gt;.
 Conv and Conf are abbreviations of conviction and confidence measures, resp.
 Please refer [1] for definition of conviction and confidence measures.

 The rest of each above part is top 10 negated atoms for each Horn rule which are sorted according to the decreasing order of the positive-negative conviction (PosNegConv) of the corresponding revision achieved by inserting the negated atom to the rule [1].
 If two revisions have the same positive-negative conviction, the one with higher conviction has a higer rank.
-The format for describing each negated atom with its measures is: &lt;not exception&gt; <PosNegConv> <Conv>.
+The format for describing each negated atom with its measures is: &lt;not exception&gt; &lt;PosNegConv&gt; &lt;Conv&gt;.

 The second section of the revised-rules.txt lists chosen revisions for all the Horn rules.
 They are corresponding to the best exceptions of positive rules in the subsection of given ranking option.